-Renters insurance is not mandated by any state government, but an increasing number of landlords are beginning to require tenants to purchase coverage of up to $100,000 as part of their lease agreement.
+Renters insurance is not mandated by any state government, but an increasing number of landlords are beginning to require tenants to purchase renters insurance coverage as part of their lease agreement.

-The premiums for most renters insurance policies with a $50,000 property value limit are usually in the range of $100 to $300 per year, with a national average of $185 per year, says the III.
-This is a very affordable figure when compared to III’s reported national average of $909 per year for homeowners premiums.
+The national average cost of renters insurance is $180 per year, according to the Insurance Information Institute.
+This is a very affordable figure when compared to the reported national average of $1,211 per year for homeowners premiums.

 Be careful about setting the limits of your policy.
 Many renters, especially those in studios or small one-bedroom units, don’t think they have enough possessions to come near these limits.
 But once you start itemizing each piece of furniture, your clothing, your laptop computer, TV, DVD player, various mobile phones and other electronics, the price can add up to $50,000 faster than you think.

-One helpful tool for determining the value of your possessions and adjusting your coverage limits is KnowYourStuff.org, a site run by the III.
+One helpful tool for determining the value of your possessions and adjusting your coverage limits is KnowYourStuff, a site run by the Insurance Information Institute.
 This free service uses secure offsite software to make an inventory of every item in your rented home or apartment and allows you to update it easily.